aws-samples/ecs-deep-learning-workshop/README.md

 Implement MXNet to recognize a variety of images, so you can specifically identify ones of our favorite feline friend!

-Here is the overall architecture of what you will be building throughout this workshop:
+Here is the overall architecture of what you will be building throughout this workshop.
+By the end of the workshop, your developers will have the ability to interact directly with the MXNet containers using SSH or Jupyter notebooks.
+They will also have the option to create Tasks in ECS which can be run through the management console, CLI or SDKs.

 ![Workshop Architecture](/images/architecture.png)

-### Lab 1 - Setup the Workshop Environment on AWS
+### Lab 1 - Set up the Workshop Environment on AWS
-In this lab, you will set up the following workshop environment:

-*INSERT DIAGRAM HERE*

 1\.
 First you'll need to create an SSH key pair which will be used to login to the instances once provisioned.
 Go to the EC2 Dashboard and click on **Key Pairs** in the left menu under Network & Security.
 Click **Create Key Pair**, provide a name (can be anything, make it something memorable) when prompted, and click **Create**.
 Once created, the private key in the form of .pem file will be automatically downloaded.